We continuously map vendor data to your hardware, so you can see what’s unsupported, lagging behind, or at risk.

 Team

-Unique Models | 75 |
+Tracked Models | 75 |

-Device Quantity | Unlimited |
+Device Quantity Unlimited on all plans | Unlimited |

 Unified Inventory Panel | |